dotnet/AspNetCore.Docs/aspnet/web-forms/overview/deployment/visual-studio-web-deployment/deploying-to-iis.md

 ## Create a grant script for the new databases

-When the application runs in IIS on your development computer, the application accesses the database by using the default application pool's credentials.
-However, by default, the application pool identity does not have permission to open the databases.
-So you have to run a script to grant that permission.
-In this section you create the script that you'll run later to make sure that the application can open the databases when it runs in IIS.
+When the application runs in IIS on your development computer, the application uses the default application pool's credentials to access the database.
+However, by default, the application pool does not have permission to open the databases.
+This means you need to run a script to grant that permission.
+In this section, you'll create that script and run it later to make sure that the application can open the databases when it runs in IIS.

-Right-click the solution (not one of the projects), and click **Add New Item**, and then create a new **SQL File** named *Grant.sql*.
-Copy the following SQL commands into the file, and then save and close the file:
+ In a text editor,  copy the following SQL commands into a new file and  save it as *Grant.sql*.

 [!code-sql[Main](deploying-to-iis/samples/sample2.sql)]

+In Visual Studio, open the Contoso University solution.
+Right-click the solution (not one of the projects), and click **Add**, then **Existing Item**, browse to *Grant.sql* and open it.

 > [!NOTE]
 > This script is designed to work with SQL Server Express 2012 and with the IIS settings in Windows 8 or Windows 7 as they are specified in this tutorial.
-If you're using a different version of SQL Server or of Windows, or if you set up IIS on your computer differently, changes to this script might be required.
+If you're using a different version of SQL Server or Windows, or if you set up IIS on your computer differently, changes to this script might be required.
 For more information about SQL Server scripts, see [SQL Server Books Online](https://go.microsoft.com/fwlink/?LinkId=132511).

 > [!NOTE]
 >
-> **Security Note** This script gives db\_owner permissions to the user that accesses the database at run time, which is what you'll have in the production environment.
+> **Security Note** This script gives `db_owner` permissions to the user that accesses the database at run time, which is what you'll have in the production environment.
 In some scenarios you might want to specify a user that has full database schema update permissions only for deployment, and specify for run time a different user that has permissions only to read and write data.
 For more information, see [Reviewing the Automatic Web.config Changes for Code First Migrations](#reviewingmigrations) later in this tutorial.

 <a id="publish"></a>